Identifying the latent space geometry of network models through analysis of curvature: Abstract

 \section{Abstract}

-Statistically modeling networks, across numerous disciplines and contexts, is fundamentally challenging because of (often high-order) dependence between connections.
-A common approach assigns each person in the graph to a position on a low-dimensional manifold.
-Distance between individuals in this (latent) space is inversely proportional to the likelihood of forming a connection.
-The choice of the latent geometry (the manifold class, dimension, and curvature) has consequential impacts on the substantive conclusions of the model.
-More positive curvature in the manifold, for example, encourages more and tighter communities; negative curvature induces repulsion among nodes.
-Currently, however, the choice of the latent geometry is an \emph{a priori} modeling assumption and there is limited guidance about how to make these choices in a data-driven way.
-In this work, we present a method to consistently estimate the manifold type, dimension, and curvature from an empirically relevant class of latent spaces: simply connected, complete Riemannian manifolds of constant curvature.
-Our core insight comes by representing the graph as a noisy distance matrix based on the ties between cliques.
-Leveraging results from statistical geometry, we develop hypothesis tests to determine whether the observed distances could plausibly be embedded isometrically in each of the candidate geometries.
-We explore the accuracy of our approach with simulations and then apply our approach to data-sets from economics and sociology as well as neuroscience.
+A common approach to modeling networks assigns each node to a position on a low-dimensional manifold where distance is inversely proportional to connection likelihood.
+More positive manifold curvature encourages more and tighter communities; negative curvature induces repulsion.
+We consistently estimate manifold type, dimension, and curvature from simply connected, complete Riemannian manifolds of constant curvature.
+We represent the graph as a noisy distance matrix based on the ties between cliques, then develop hypothesis tests to determine whether the observed distances could plausibly be embedded isometrically in each of the candidate geometries.
+We apply our approach to data-sets from economics and neuroscience.~\\ {\bf Keywords:} latent embedding, non-Euclidean geometry, social networks, statistical geometry